SMB Security

 1Password Business

-• Robust sharing and permissions
+Robust sharing and permissions.
+Good administrative controls.

-• Travel Mode for secure border crossings
+Travel Mode for secure border crossings.

 Bitwarden

-• Good API for integrations
+Good API for integrations.

-• Some advanced features require technical expertise
+Interface less polished than competitors.
+Some advanced features require technical expertise.

 LastPass Enterprise

-• Mature product with extensive features
+Mature product with extensive features.
+Good administrative controls.

-• Strong adoption due to consumer familiarity
+Competitive pricing.
+Strong adoption due to consumer familiarity.

-• Past security incidents raised concerns
+Past security incidents raised concerns.
+Interface can feel dated.

-Best For: Organizations where employees already use LastPass personally
+Organizations where employees already use LastPass personally.

 Keeper Business

-• Secure file storage included
+Secure file storage included.
+Good customer support.

-• Learning curve for advanced features
+Higher cost than some alternatives.
+Learning curve for advanced features.

-Best For: Regulated industries needing compliance documentation
+Regulated industries needing compliance documentation.

 Dashlane Business

-• Automated password changer for some sites
+Dark web monitoring.
+Automated password changer for some sites.

-Best For: Organizations wanting an all-in-one security package
+Organizations wanting an all-in-one security package.

 Implementation Best Practices